ArtsConnection's Framework for...

 • student holds pencil drawing in front of their face. it appears to be a landscape that includes mountains, flowers, a rainbow, and a castle

-This initiative is challenging ArtsConnection to examine any assumptions in programming that may actually hinder the growth of public-school students, who are caught in a system rife with racial and socioeconomic inequities.
-TAAB was charged with developing an arts learning framework that validates young people’s identities, solidifies their agency in schools, and supports their place in the world.
+This initiative is challenging arts educators to examine any assumptions in programming that may actually hinder the growth of public-school students, who are caught in a system rife with racial and socioeconomic inequities.
+Our goals is to develop an arts learning framework that validates young people’s identities, solidifies their agency in schools, and supports their place in the world.
 Through centering youth voice, choice and actively acknowledging the many layers of students’ identities, new instructional practices will work to undo oppressive structures that create barriers to learning.

 • we see a students hands drawing on their paper, many squiggly and zig zagging overlapping lines